-XX.
+XXI.
 PULPIT SUPPLY FEE

-- 1) The church shall establish an adequate budget reserve to cover the costs of a substitute for the pastor when required during periods of vacation, study leave, and other absences. - 2) A guest preacher shall be reimbursed for travel expenses in addition to a minimum honorarium of \$220. - 3) A guest preacher shall be paid a minimum of \$55 for each additional worship service.
+- 1) The church shall establish an adequate budget reserve to cover the costs of a substitute for the pastor when required during periods of vacation, study leave, and other absences. - 2) For 2023, a guest preacher shall be reimbursed a minimum honorarium of \$250 plus mileage.
+For two services, it is \$275 plus mileage.

-XXI.
-FEES FOR BAPTISM, WEDDINGS, FUNERALS/MEMORIAL SERVICES AND COUNSELING
+XXII.
+FEES FOR BAPTISM, WEDDINGS, FUNERALS/ MEMORIAL SERVICES AND COUNSELING